 Find your child in play, sit down nearby, and imagine that after this activity, you’re going far away on a long trip.
 Next, really see your child as he is.
 You want to study every inch of the child’s face, memorize each aspect of his expression, learn every nuance of his voice and discover his favorite words.
 Would you be able to recall his features with your mind’s eye when you are away?

 I find that at the beginning of this activity, thoughts such as “I must start the dinner prep” pop into my head at regular intervals.
 But after a few (or a few dozens) “Not now.
 I’m doing something important” and “People are more important than potatoes (for dinner),” I can easily lose myself for 15-30 minutes just watching my child.

 With repetition, this activity gets easier and more natural.

 Just don’t forget to breathe.

 I know from personal experience that only a brief flashback to my list can initiate a cycle of hyperventilation.
-I could be sitting and watching my child play when a thought flashes through my head, “Buy milk ” and immediately my fitness watch would start vibrating.
-It means that mere thought of milk would send my heart racing so hard that my watch thinks I am actually running.
+I could be sitting and watching my child play when a thought flashes through my head, “Buy milk,” and immediately, my fitness watch would start vibrating.
+It means that the mere thought of milk would send my heart racing so hard that my watch thinks I am actually running.
 How could a gallon of milk have such power over me?
 It can’t unless I let it.
 Breathe!

 Strategy #2: Did I fill you with enough love to last you for a lifetime?